SpectralVectors/BlenderMacroBoard/README.md

 ### Layout
 ![](/images/BlenderMacroBoardPCBPreview.png)

-### Software
+### Setup
-If you are building from scratch, you may wish to first 'Nuke' your Pico to ensure a clean install.
-After connecting it as described above, you can drag and drop 'flash_nuke.uf2' from the 'UF2' folder onto your Pico.

-Then, you can drag and drop 'adafruit-circuitpython-raspberry_pi_pico-en_US-7.2.3.uf2' from the 'UF2' folder (or download it directly from Circuitpython.com) onto your Pico, and it is now ready for the files in the 'Pico' folder.
-Open the folder and drag the files inside to your Pico so that 'code.py' is in the root directory of the Pico, replace the existing 'code.py', and it is finally ready for use!
+Once you have assembled the board, connect it via USB.
+Open the board in your file explorer, and navigate to the __Scripts__ folder, ensure that the drive letter in the script matches the drive that your board is connected to, if it is not correct, update it and save the file.

+Open Blender and install the 'BlenderMacroBoard.py' found in the 'BlenderAddon' folder, then, in the addon preferences, set your COM port.
+Try COM3, COM4, or COM5, you will know it is working when the Page Change button starts to work.

+Then you can start experimenting with the keys and rotary encoders.
+You can edit the files on the device and save them, reset the board if it does not respond, or use Thonny to run the __code.py__ file again.
+(Open __code.py__ in Thonny, and press Run)

 ### Functionality
-Open Blender and install the 'BlenderMacroBoard.py' found in the 'BlenderAddon' folder, then you can start experimenting with the rotary encoders, each is set to rotate and keyframe one axis of the active object.

 If you wish to change/edit the functions of the board, you can do so anytime by opening the board like a USB stick, navigating to the 'lib/BoardSetup/' folder and editing the 'Layout.py' file, or by going directly into the 'Pages' folder and customizing each button on each page to send: single keypresses, key combos, text, scripts, mouse moves, clicks etc.

 These files will allow you to see how the default presets are created, and how to customize them to your own liking.